 - Requires a paid Google Workspace plan in addition to the business number

 Google Voice for Google Workspace is popular among businesses already using Google Meet, Calendar, and other G Suite products.
-Although it offers the basic features to growing businesses (such as voicemail transcriptions and unlimited US calling), it lacks toll-free numbers, auto-replies, and any other ways to save time texting.
+Although it offers the basic features to growing businesses (such as voicemail transcriptions and unlimited US calling), it lacks toll-free numbers, auto-replies, and other ways to save time texting.

 Speaking of texting, you should know sending texts through Google Voice is a luxury reserved for US customers.
 And since Google Voice doesn’t integrate with anything outside Google products, you won’t be able to automate repetitive but essential tasks.

 Google Voice makes it more difficult to catch up on conversations, as all calls, texts, and voice messages are in separate folders.
-Plus, if you’re getting a business number so you and your team can have a better work/life balance, Google Voice may not be for you.
+Plus, if you’re getting a business number so you and your team can have a better work-life balance, Google Voice may not be for you.
 This platform doesn’t distinguish between personal calls and business calls, which makes it difficult to know how to respond when picking up the phone.

 Key features of Google Voice